KeyboardKit/website/pages/pro.md

 Licenses can be purchased from [Gumroad]({{site.gumroad_url}}) or with your preferred payment method (Paypal, Xoom, etc.).
 Just tap the purchase buttons above or [send an e-mail](mailto:{{site.email}}?subject=KeyboardKit%20Pro%20License) and we'll discuss your needs.

+## License terms

 Licenses are valid for **one year**, **one app** and **one keyboard extension**.
 After your license expires, you can continue to use all versions that were released during the license’s validity period.

 ## Features

+Below are some clarifications to the license grid above.
+Visit [GitHub]({{site.github_url_pro}}) for a full list of features, online documentation, articles, a demo app etc.

-### Customizable
+### Fully customizable

-Just like with the open-source library, the KeyboardKit Pro keyboards can be fully customized.
+Just like the open-source library, the KeyboardKit Pro keyboards can be fully customized.
 You can change colors, fonts, icons etc., use custom views, insert additional keys anywhere etc.

-KeyboardKit Pro also supports replacing any services with custom ones, and lets you subclass pro services to build custom things upon pro functionality.
+### Localized services

+KeyboardKit Pro unlocks localized providers for input sets, keyboard layouts and callout actions, for all the locales that your license includes.

 ### Additional views